ga-wdi-boston/ruby-vs-js-arrays/README.md

 In `lab.md` describe the differences between the Array methods `push`, `pop`, `unshift`, and `shift` in Ruby and JavaScript.

+### Bonus: Create Ruby Array Using a Block Initializer

+In [bin/lab.rb](bin/lab.rb) use a block initializer with `Array.new` to create a Ruby Array with ten elements where elements are equal to their index multiplied by 2.
+Store the result and display it on the console with `p <array name>`.

+In [bin/lab.js](bin/lab.js) do the same in JavaScript with `new Array` and a method chain.

 ## [License](LICENSE)